wongjiahau/Pineapple/docs/Features/020-Variables.md

 john:name.show // Still "John"
 ```

+!!! question "Why?"
     This feature is to prevent programmer from facing crazy bugs caused by pass-by-reference.

 <hr>